ewired/gjs-guide/docs/guides/gjs/asynchronous-programming.md

 ```

 The function may then be used like any other `Promise` without the need for a
-customer wrapper, simply by leaving out the callback argument:
+custom wrapper, simply by leaving out the callback argument:

 ```js
 try {